-This a professionally-recorded video and will be streamed from our YouTube channel in full-HD.
+This a professionally-recorded video and those at home will be able to stream it from our YouTube channel in full-HD.
 It is narrated in English by Helen Sijsling and the lyrics are shown in subtitles in both Spanish and English.

 To whet your appetite, click here for a few excerpts.